 Please note: this post is the first installment of our Understanding Underwriting blog series.
-We know our customers frequently have questions about what goes on behind the lending-scenes, so we hope these pieces from our Underwriting Manager address your questions!
+We know our customers frequently have questions about what goes on behind the lending-scenes, so we hope these pieces address your questions!

 For some, the thought of an underwriter may bring to mind an image of someone seated at a desk, reviewing a mortgage application with towering “Approved,” “Denied,” and “Suspended” stampers in front of them.
 Truly, it isn’t quite that dramatic, but for the purposes of a simple definition; yes, an underwriter is the individual who approves, suspends, or declines your application near the end of the mortgage process.
 To illustrate this further, let’s explore the why and how of what underwriters do.